2001 Special Operations Unit mutiny (Serbia): Mutiny

 On the evening of 9 November 2001, the Special Operations Unit disobeyed the State Security Service and most of its members withdrew from their jobs, including drivers and bodyguards of Serbian government officials.
-When the mutiny arose, Prime Minister Zoran Đinđić and Interior Minister Dušan Mihajlović were on official business while Goran Petrović, director of the State Security Service, was on vacation.
+When the mutiny arose, Prime Minister Zoran Đinđić and Interior Minister Dušan Mihajlović were on official business while Goran Petrović, director of the State Security Directorate, was on vacation.
 Petrović informed deputy director Zoran Mijatović in the evening.
 Around that time, he also informed Čedomir Jovanović who tried to establish contact with the Zemun Clan in Šilerova, where he left a message for Ulemek.

 That same evening, the JSO barricaded themselves inside their headquarters, a training center built on the site of the former salaš Štolc in Kula.
 There, they held a press conference from the memorial room, a space decorated with images of members who were killed in action, as well as maps describing their activities during the Yugoslav Wars.
 Their demands were read out to a group of journalists by a man who introduced himself as "major Batić", later identified as Vladimir Potić.
 These included the enactment of a law on cooperation with the ICTY and the dismissal of Interior Minister Dušan Mihajlović.
 The demand for a law on cooperation with the ICTY corresponded to President Koštunica's views on this matter.
 While there is no evidence that he was directly involved, his support for the mutineers gave the JSO additional legitimacy in the eyes of the public.
 In fact, his command over the army stopped the Government from resorting to a military solution to the crisis.
 Additional informal demands were established later, including the removal of Goran Petrović from his position of director.

 On 10 November, the JSO refused all communication with the government institutions.
 That day, the Unit blocked a loop of the E75 highway near Vrbas from around 1 PM to 3 PM.

 Prime Minister Zoran Đinđić returned from his visit to the United States on 11 November.
 In the afternoon, he chaired a meeting held at the Ministry of Internal Affairs.
 At this meeting, Đinđić asked Sreten Lukić for a direct answer to the question of whether the police could prevent JSO in its potential attempt to occupy the government building and he received a negative answer. Čedomir Jovanović got a coded letter from Milorad Ulemek during the day inviting him and Đinđić to the JSO headquarters to negotiate.
 In the evening, Đinđić visited the center of the Special Operations Units in Kula.
 Talks were held for three hours in order to calm the situation and find a solution.
 The statement, which was distributed to the journalists points out that Đinđić accepted the reasons for the protest, but was not ready to support them.